Khmlwugh/StoreFront/README.md

 # StoreFront
-The front end project from the Bsale technical challenge
+The front end project from the a technical challenge